Sewer56/Reloaded.Imgui.Hook/README.md

 ## Testing
 If you would like to try the library, try the test mod for [Reloaded-II](https://github.com/Reloaded-Project/Reloaded-II) available in this repository.

-Simply compile `Reloaded.ImGui.TestMod` and add to your Reloaded-II mods directory.
+Simply compile `Reloaded.ImGui.TestMod`, it will show up in your Reloaded-II's mod list.

 ## Known Issues
 - [14 August 2021]: When viewports are Enabled and being used (window outside app/game window), destroying the hook instance (and this imgui context) may crash the application.
 I believe this a dear imgui issue.